josiahpjking/DasGuptR/README.md

 #> crude    4.050102 6.129875  2.0797729 100.00
 ```

-### vector factors & rates as functions
+### vector factors

 Often, we may have data for each compositional factor on a set of
 sub-populations, and the crude rates for the population are the
 aggregated cell-specific rates.
 In these cases, `dgnpop()` requires the user to provide both the
 variable(s) indicating the sub-populations, and an appropriate rate
 function that aggregates up to a summary value for each population.
-For
-instance, in the example below, the cell-specific rates are calculated
+For instance, in the example below, the cell-specific rates are
-as the product of 3 factors, and the population rate is the sum of the
+calculated as the product of 3 factors, and the population rate is the
-cell-specific rates, so the user would specify
+sum of the cell-specific rates, so the user would specify
 `ratefunction="sum(a*b*c)"`.
-They also would be required to specify the
-variable indicating the sub-population in `id_vars` argument.

 #### 3 vector factors, 2 populations, R=sum(abc)